 By David J. Keeling

-Flexing one’s global muscles can be productive at times and can create significant geopolitical benefits if done right.
-In Russia’s case, such flexing might also lead to heightened tensions and conflict with its neighbors and with the U.S. Therefore, rethinking both the role and geographic extent of Russia’s global ambitions is more important today that at any time in the recent past.
-The U.S. would do well to remember that a conflictual relationship with Russia likely will damage both parties quite seriously.
+Alliances can be productive and often create significant benefits for members, but they can also lead to heightened tensions and conflict.
+Therefore, rethinking both the role and geographic extent of the NATO alliance is more important today than at any time in the recent past.
+The U.S. would do well to remember that an unequal relationship with Russia likely will lead to no good outcomes.

-David Keeling is a member of the American Geographical Society’s Writers Circle and Professor of Geography, Western Kentucky University, Bowling Green, KU 42191-1066, USA.
-He can be reached at firstname.lastname@example.org
+David Keeling is a member of the American Geographical Society Writer’s Circle and Professor of Geography, Western Kentucky University, Bowling Green, KY 42101-1066, USA.
+He can be reached at firstname.lastname@example.org.

 Alexey Navalny returned to Russia on January 17.
 He was detained upon arrival at the Sheremetyevo Airport.
 A court arrested Navalny for 30 days